+- 1. Fellowship

-1. Fellowship 2.
-Physical Facilities 3.
-Pride of Membership
+- 2. Physical Facilities

+- 3. Pride of Membership

-It is necessary to sell these products to retain the active interest and participation of the existing membership and to recruit New Members.
-Properly used, Lodge activities are the tools for selling fellowship, physical facilities, and pride of membership - which in turn establish and build an enthusiastic membership.
-With this kind of membership, the Lodge will have few problems with recruiting New Members, retaining its present Lodge Members, obtaining funds for charitable projects, and in securing the income necessary to support the Lodge, its facilities, and programs.
+It is necessary to sell these products to retain the active interest and participation of the existing membership and to recruit new members.
+Properly used, Lodge activities are the tools for selling fellowship, physical facilities, and pride of membership-which in turn establish and build an enthusiastic membership.
+With this kind of membership, the Lodge will have few problems with recruiting new members, retaining its present members, obtaining funds for charitable projects, and in securing the income necessary to support the Lodge, its facilities, and programs.